aheze/Popovers/README.md

 SwiftUI
 </strong>
 <br>
-The source frame is automatically set to the parent view.
-You can still override it if you want.
+By default, the source frame is automatically set to the parent view.
+Setting this will override it.
 </td>
 <td>
 <strong>